mitloehn/pyskycoach/README.md

 In the default mode stars up to visual magnitude 5 are plotted, roughly corresponding to what can be seen with the naked eye from a moderately dark site.
+You can move the current view by dragging the mouse up and down for right ascension, and left and right for declination.
+You can also use the mouse wheel to zoom in and out.

-Your task is to click on the location of the DSO named in the bottom bar.
+Once you decide on a section of sky you can press the Challenge button.
+Change of view is now disabled, and your task is to click on the location of the DSO named in the bottom bar.
 The correct location will be shown, with a line displaying the difference from your estimate.
 The program will present a maximum of 5 challenges per round, depending on the region of sky and the set of DSO selected.
-At the end of the round a score will be shown.
+At the end of the round a score will be shown, and change of view is once more enabled.
 The score is simply the sum of the errors in the x and y axis relative to the window dimensions.

 Optionally a 6.5 magnitude star catalog can be loaded via the File menu for more detailed star charts.
-This is useful when viewing small regions of sky.
+This is useful when viewing very small regions of sky.

-You can use the RA and DE buttons and the View menu to change the view of the celestial sphere.
 There are several methods of projection:

+- The orthographic projection is the default.
+If you zoom out and set the declination and right ascension corresponding to your observing time and location you get a 180 degree view of the whole visible night sky, similar to a planishere.
-- In the default method the right ascension and declination are directly used as cartesian coordinates.
+- In the 100 deg view the right ascension and declination are directly used as cartesian coordinates.
 This simple method has the advantage that the grid is rectangular.
-It works reasonably well for up to about 70 degrees declination.
+Towards the celestial poles the distortion becomes very high.
-- The whole celestial globe can be drawn with this method as well, resulting in very severe distortion close to the poles.
+- The whole celestial globe can be drawn with this method as well, resulting in an overview chart resembling a cylinder projection.
 - Two separate views with azimuthal projection are available for the northern and southern celestial poles.
-- The orthographic projection is another option.
-In this projection the coordinate grid is not rectangular and cannot easily be drawn with the default Python graphics library.
-Note that if you zoom out and set the declination and right ascension corresponding to your observing location and time you get a 180 degree view of the whole visible night sky, similar to a planishere.

 Use the DSO menu to change the set of deep sky objects:

-- messier.csv: complete Messier list
+- messier:  complete Messier list (default)
-- rascngc.csv: RASC's Finest N.G.C.
+- rascngc:  RASC's Finest N.G.C.
-- urban.csv:   AAAA urban club list
+- urban:    AAAA urban club list
-- southbin.csv: AL southern binocular list
+- southbin: AL southern binocular list
+- easymes:  AL easy binocular Messier objects

 The file format is name, right ascension, and declination, separated by comas.
 You can put your own files in the same directory with the